hack-gpon/hack-gpon.github.io/_ont/ont-sercomm-fg1000b-11.md

 ```
 # Useful files and binaries

-{% include alert.html content="warning calling the `board_init` binary directly or inderactly (via init script) when the board is already booted will cause NanD mtd 5, 15, 16 & 17 to be erased ! please backup those before any hacking !.
+{% include alert.html content="warning calling the `board_init` binary directly or inderactly (via init script) when the board is already booted will cause NanD mtd 5, 15, 16 & 17 to be erased !
+Please backup those before any hacking !.
 Recovery is possible if you hardware reset the device, enable the telnet and recreate the 'customer_sn,gpon_sn,hw_version,mac_addr,pcba_sn' file on the '/tmp/var_link_dir/ft' volume which can be remount R/W 'mount -o remount,rw /dev/mtdblock5 /tmp/var_link_dir/ft'.
 Beware of the 'flash_eraseall' binary which may be erasing all the nand (not tested)" alert="Warning" icon="svg-warning" color="red" %}

 {% include alert.html content="nand MTD 5 mounted as  '/tmp/var_link_dir/ft' contains all serials and mac address of the ONT, please consider backup before any hack' files: 'customer_sn,gpon_sn,hw_version,mac_addr,pcba_sn' " alert="Warning" icon="svg-warning" color="red" %}